 - Have successfully completed two semesters of college-level biology and chemistry with lab.

 - Submit two letters of recommendation (submitted by the reference electronically) from individuals who are acquainted with you academically and/or professionally.
 References from close friends and family members will not be acceptable.

 - Submit a personal essay.
 Complete essay instructions are available inside the online application portal.

 If you are applying as an experienced embryologist or andrologist, you must:

-- Complete a Reproductive Clinical Science MS Degree Program Skills Report Form and submit to the RCS program after application submission.
+- Complete a Reproductive Clinical Science MS Degree Program Skills Report Form and submit it within your online application portal.

 If you are applying with no experience, you must:

 - Shadow at an IVF facility and obtain a letter that lists what was observed.

-- Contact the program for more details and assistance.
+Contact the program for more details and assistance if needed.

 International students, or applicants whose native language is not English, must take the TOEFL and receive a score equal to or greater than 550 for the paper-based test, 213 for the computer-based test or 80 for the iBT exam.